 - Record your baby's diet and feeding schedule, as well as weight gain or loss.

-Preparing a list of questions will help you make the most of your time together.
-List your questions from most important to least important in case time runs out.
-For colic, some basic questions to ask your doctor include:
+Preparing a list of questions helps make the most of your time with your baby's doctor.
+For colic, some basic questions to ask include:

 - Does my baby have colic or is there another reason for the crying episodes?